ProQR Therapeutics N.V. (PRQR) Shares Up Despite Recent Market Volatility

 ProQR Therapeutics N.V.
-(NASDAQ: PRQR)’s stock price has increased by 14.51 compared to its previous closing price of 3.17.
-However, the company has seen a 14.87% increase in its stock price over the last five trading sessions.
+(NASDAQ: PRQR)’s stock price has increased by 4.97 compared to its previous closing price of 3.42.
+Despite this, the company has seen a gain of 13.25% in its stock price over the last five trading days.

 Is It Worth Investing in ProQR Therapeutics N.V.
 (NASDAQ: PRQR) Right Now?

-compared to its average ratio and a 36-month beta value of 0.09.
-Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for PRQR is at 0.08.
+Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for ProQR Therapeutics N.V.
-(PRQR) is $3.28, which is -$0.42 below the current market price.
-The public float for PRQR is 62.46M, and currently, short sellers hold a 2.13% ratio of that float.
-The average trading volume of PRQR on March 21, 2023 was 2.86M shares.
+The average price suggested by analysts for PRQR is $3.27, which is -$0.38 below the current market price.
+The public float for PRQR is 62.46M, and currently, shorts hold a 2.60% of that float.
+The average trading volume for PRQR on March 28, 2023 was 1.36M shares.

 PRQR’s Market Performance